 JavaMail library aims at providing the means to interact with all modern email servers through a common API with the convenience of a pre-packaged, ready to use Bridge xUML library.
 The API is available through one library class that defines all operations, whose parameters refer to the underlying Java implementation.
 After importing the JavaMail library, there is no need to import any further components, java classes etc. - you can start using it in your project right away.

-The EWS Java SDK has meanwhile been succeeded by Microsoft's Java SDK for the Graph API.
+The EWS Java SDK has meanwhile been deprecated, and been succeeded by Microsoft's Java SDK for the Graph API.
 This library will likely be migrated to use the Graph API in the future, depending on demand.
 For the time being, the EWS API is used.

 |Security||SSL and STARTTLS for IMAP/POP3/SMTP, HTTPS for EWS|